Women and HIV

 In Conclusion

-HIV is passed almost twice as easily from a person with a penis to someone with a vagina as the other way around.
+HIV is passed almost two times more easily from a person with a penis to someone with a vagina than the other way around.

 The number of women living with HIV is growing.
-If you are not living with HIV, it is important that you get tested regularly and do your best to be aware of your risk for acquiring HIV.
+If you are not living with HIV, it is important that you get tested regularly and do your best to be aware of your chances of acquiring HIV.
 In many countries, including the US, testing for HIV is part of routine health screening and preventive care.

 If you test negative, you can take steps to stay that way.
 If you test positive, you can take steps to stay healthy and prevent passing the virus on to others, including during pregnancy.
 And while there is no cure yet, many women are living longer and stronger lives with HIV thanks to effective care and treatment.

 More research is needed to determine how HIV progresses in women and how HIV drugs affect women’s bodies.
-However, it does seem that HIV drugs benefit women as much as men.
-By taking advantage of good health care and treatment as soon as you can, you greatly increase your chances of living a longer and healthier life for you and your loved ones.
+However, HIV drugs do benefit women as much as men.
+By taking advantage of good healthcare and treatment as soon as you can, you greatly increase your chances of living a longer and healthier life for you and your loved ones.

 1